 |

 FellowshipsFellowships are half year-to-year-long projects where curators, writers, or academics take on multifaceted projects that produce exhibitions, programming, or publications.
-Latin American Collage: Enrique "Kike" Congrains, January to June 2020 During the fellowship, Lima, Peru-based Enrique “Kike” Congrains will report on collage in Latin America.
+Latin American Collage: Enrique "Kike" Congrains, 2021 During the fellowship, Lima, Peru-based Enrique “Kike” Congrains will report on collage in Latin America.
 Taking a country to country view of the region, Congrains will investigate the history of collage, profile contemporary artists, and report on collectives, events, and galleries.
 Kolaj Institute will work with Congrains to publish a book of his Canson City collages and stories.
 During her fellowship, Brooklyn and Rochester, New York-based Laurie O'Brien will report on collage in animation and assist Kolaj Institute in the development of an online directory of collage films.
 O'Brien will curate a program of films that will be available for screening. |

 |